Beyond Sparse Rewards: Enhancing Reinforcement Learning with Language Model Critique in Text Generation: Experiments

-\paragraph{Experimental setup.} For the training process, we make use of the IMDB dataset, comprising 25K movie reviews \cite{maas-EtAl:2011:ACL-HLT2011}, where each review is associated with a binary label indicating its sentiment as either positive or negative.
-We randomly extract the first 4 to 10 tokens from each review as the prompt and then sample a continuation of up to 20 tokens from the policy model.
-We use \texttt{gpt2-large} to initialize the policy model.
-We train the policy model on the training set for one epoch.
-As for our reward model, we employ a distilled BERT classifier that is trained on the IMDB dataset\footnote{\url{https://huggingface.co/lvwerra/distilbert-imdb}}.
-For intrinsic reward generation, we use the \texttt{gpt-3.5-turbo} model through OpenAI's API.
-The prompt and the few-shot examples used for the sentiment control experiment can be found in Appendix~\ref{appendix:sent}.

-Following the experimental setup of \cite{liu-etal-2021-dexperts, Lu2022QuarkCT}, we employ the OpenWebText (OWT) Corpus dataset \citep{Gokalsan2019OpenWeb}, which contains 100K human-written prompts, for sentiment evaluation.
-From these prompts, \citet{liu-etal-2021-dexperts} curated three distinct test sets: \textit{neutral}, \textit{positive}, and \textit{negative}.
+We consider two settings: 1) a small policy LM (GPT-2 large) paired with a strong critic LM (\texttt{gpt-3.5-turbo}); 2) the policy model and critic model are the same, which we use Llama 2 \cite{touvron2023llama} as initialization.
+We access the \texttt{gpt-3.5-turbo} model through OpenAI's API.
+For training, we make use of the IMDB dataset that contains 25K movie reviews \cite{maas-EtAl:2011:ACL-HLT2011}.
+We randomly extract the first 4 to 10 tokens from each review as the input prompt.
+The policy model is trained on the training set for one epoch.
+We set $\alpha_1=1$ and $\alpha_2=0.2$.
+Following the experimental setup of \cite{liu-etal-2021-dexperts, Lu2022QuarkCT}, we use the OpenWebText (OWT) Corpus dataset \citep{Gokalsan2019OpenWeb} as our test set. \citet{liu-etal-2021-dexperts} curated three distinct test sets from OWT: \textit{neutral} (5K prompts), \textit{positive} (2.5K prompts), and \textit{negative} (2.5K prompts).
 These sets were created based on the likelihood of the prompt leading to positive or negative continuations.
-Specifically, the neutral set comprises 5K prompts, each yielding 12 or 13 positive outcomes from a total of 25 continuations generated using GPT2-large.
-Both the positive and negative sets include 2.5K prompts, consistently producing 25 continuations that are either entirely positive or negative, respectively.
-We conduct out-of-domain evaluation with the \textit{neutral} and \textit{negative} sets.
+For the reward model, we employ a distilled BERT classifier that is trained on the IMDB dataset\footnote{\url{https://huggingface.co/lvwerra/distilbert-imdb}}.
+Details regarding the prompts, few-shot examples, and additional hyper-parameters can be found in Appendix~\ref{appendix:sent}.

-\paragraph{Baselines and evaluation metrics.}
+\paragraph{Baselines and evaluation metrics}